csbrendan/CS229/README.md

 I utilize a deep neural network architecture, [AltFreezing](https://github.com/ZhendongWang6/AltFreezing), to extract relevant features from video frames.
 The model is fine-tuned on custom datasets for adaptation and to improve performance.

+* **DeepLiveCam:** This is a real-time face swapping tool used to generate manipulated video content: [Deep-Live-Cam](https://github.com/hacksider/Deep-Live-Cam)

 **Dataset**

 * **FaceForensics:** This dataset contains a large collection of real and fake videos, providing a rich source of training data: [FaceForensics++](https://github.com/ondyari/FaceForensics)

+* **Celeb-DF:** This dataset consists of high-quality celebrity deepfake videos and their original counterparts: [Celeb-DeepfakeForensics](https://github.com/yuezunli/celeb-deepfakeforensics)

 **Evaluation**